 According to data from job-seeking site Indeed, employers start to advertise Christmas casual jobs in August.
-By the time December rolls around, there are very few positions still available.
-So, now is the best time to start scouring for opportunities.
+By the time December rolls around, there are fewer positions still available, but there are always businesses looking to fill a few last-minute roles!

 The holiday season is the perfect time for international students to make some extra money – especially this year, considering the effects that the pandemic has had on casual workers.
 It is also an opportunity to gain valuable practical experience.
 So, here are seven tips to secure a Christmas casual role!

 1. Find the right Christmas casual job for you

 Think about the kind of role that you want.
 What are the things you like doing and the stores you like visiting?
 An important consideration is whether you enjoy speaking to customers or not.
 If you do, there are a variety of casual retail and sales assistant roles available over the Christmas period.
 If you do not enjoy speaking to customers, you might consider applying to do packing, online fulfilment, forklift operation, and any other behind-the-scenes role.
 Deciding what type of role you are interested in will help you to narrow your search and prepare accordingly.

 2. Update your resumé

 Do not use your internship resumé for these roles.
 Christmas casual employers are looking for very specific things, and it is important that your resumé takes these into consideration.
 During this time, employers are usually time-poor and receive multitudes of applications.
 Help your resumé stand out by following these tips:

 - Make sure your resumé is no longer than two pages.